openwisp/openwrt-openwisp-monitoring/docs/index.rst

-The OpenWISP Monitoring OpenWrt agent is responsible for collecting monitoring metrics from network devices and sending them to a central :doc:`OpenWISP Monitoring server </monitoring/index>` via HTTPS, allowing to collect critical network metrics without the need of a VPN.
+The OpenWISP Monitoring OpenWrt agent is responsible for collecting monitoring metrics from network devices and sending them to a central :doc:`OpenWISP Monitoring Server </monitoring/index>` via HTTPS, allowing to collect critical network metrics without the need of a VPN.

 These metrics include: